He that dwelleth in the secret place of the most High shall abide under the shadow of the Almighty. (Psalm 91:1, KJV)

-It is our prayer that through these series of Psalm 91 (follow the links to the other articles on Psalm 91 at the end of this article), we will discover the timeless power of psalm 91 and its continued importance to believers today.
+It is our prayer that through this series of Psalm 91 (follow the links to the other articles on Psalm 91 at the end of this article), we will discover the timeless power of Psalm 91 and its continued importance to believers today.

 Psalm 91 is one of the most renowned and oft-recited psalms, with many invoking God’s protection and deliverance from danger and calamity through its words.
 It is so well-known that even the devil himself quoted parts of it when he tempted Jesus in the wilderness.
 Many people over the centuries have recited its words in their prayers as a way to exorcise or drive away demons and evil spirits.